Scoleciphobia: Unravelling the Fear of Worms

 - Having a worm thrown at you by another child

-Worms might not be quite as super as Julia Donaldson suggests, yet, worms are, indeed, fascinating and crucial creatures.
+Worms might not seem at first quite as super as super worm fan and illustrator Julia Donaldson suggests, yet worms are, indeed, fascinating and crucial creatures.
 Did you know that:

 - Worms play a vital role in increasing soil quality.
-They don’t like living in poor-quality soil, so if you find worms in your garden you can, at least, be happy that you or your gardener are doing a good job!
+They don’t like living in poor-quality soil, so if you find worms in your garden, you can at least be happy that your garden is in good shape.

 - They break down organic matter, creating nutrient-rich soil, and worms eat their own body weight in food every day - I certainly hope you’re not doing that!

-- Worms have no lungs, but instead, breathe through their skin.
-Yet, even more surprising is that earthworms have 5 hearts and can often regenerate their tails if cut in half.
-That’s often, not always as many people think.
+- Worms have no lungs, but instead breathe through their skin.
+Yet, even more surprising is that earthworms have 5 hearts and can often regenerate their tails even if they are cut in half!

 - Worms can live up to 8 years in ideal conditions